Smashed Project

 15th Jun 2020

-Smashed Project is back on its nationwide tour of New Zealand’s secondary schools aimed at equipping year 9 students with the skills they need to counter peer pressure to drink alcohol.
+The SMASHED Project is a nationwide tour of New Zealand’s secondary schools aimed at equipping year 9 and 10 students to make safe decisions around alcohol.

-The programme launched in New Zealand last May (2019) with an extraordinary uptake from schools.
+The programme launched in New Zealand in May 2019 with an extraordinary uptake from schools.
+Each year SMASHED is delivered to over 90 schools across New Zealand reaching over 20,000 students.
 The initial season was extended to accommodate the 94 schools wanting the programme and we reached more than 20,000 students in the first year.

 After taking part in the programme: